ANBC JUDGES 2026

 • Rob Randall (Victoria)

-• Neale R Love (South Queensland)
+• Neale Love (South Queensland)

 Each of these highly respected judges has been entrusted with the significant honour and responsibility of adjudicating the finest budgerigars Australia has to offer.
 Their collective knowledge, experience, and dedication to the highest standards of the fancy will ensure a fair, professional, and memorable championship.